 Commonly referred to as the ‘hot-seat’ operator, technology (or presentation) consultants are responsible for pulling the exhibits up on the screen in real time.
 The bundle, in electronic format containing PDF files, and possibly other types of files, must be arranged impeccably.

 Technology operators create an electronic bundle of all exhibits for use in real time on the screen in the hearing room using evidence presentation software suited for the task.
 The use of such software yields quick access to supporting information and allows for the repetition of key points, which increases retention.
-Documents are presented full page of a black screen without menu bars and ribbons found in office software.
+Documents are presented as a full page of a black screen without the menu bars and ribbons found in office software.
 Document treatments, such as zoom in, call-out (inset), highlighter and underline are used to focus the viewer on particular content.
-The advent of widescreen display has made it possible to display full pages side-by-side, to compare documents or read carry-over paragraphs.
+The advent of widescreen display has made it possible to display full pages side by side, to compare documents or read carry-over paragraphs.
 Exhibits, not limited to PDF documents, can be displayed natively, which means that a Microsoft Excel file can be shown in Excel, instead of the process of printing it and showing a spreadsheet across multiple sheets of paper.
-Certain non-printable items like large spreadsheets, animated slides and videos can present challenges for maintaining a record, as these do not print on paper as they have been displayed on the screen.
-Such situations ought to be brought to the attention of the tribunal particularly when the native format contains information to be relied upon.
+Certain non-printable items, such as large spreadsheets, animated slides and videos, can present challenges for maintaining a record, as these do not print on paper in the same way as they have been displayed on the screen.
+These situations ought to be brought to the attention of the tribunal particularly when the native format contains information that needs to be relied upon.

 The practitioner’s perspective: Electronic bundles

 This technology also allowed the arbitrators to quickly follow along with the documents being used in cross-examination.
-One could see that the arbitrators were using the blow-up of each passage to highlight and annotate their own bundles.
-This, of course, is exactly what an advocate wants to see during cross-examination.’
+One could see that the arbitrators were using the enlargement of each passage to highlight and annotate their own bundles.
+Of course, this is is exactly what an advocate wants to see during cross-examination.

 In an electronic exhibit database, each document is coded intuitively to allow for quick access during the most important times in the hearing.
-For example, during a cross-examination, the examiner wishes to quickly point the witness to Claimant’s Exhibit 1, page 1.
+For example, during a cross-examination, the examiner may wish to direct the witness quickly to Claimant’s Exhibit 1, page 1.
 The technology consultant simply keys in the code ‘C1-1’ and the page appears instantly on the hearing room screen.
-A well-prepared consultant may save snapshots of each sub-paragraph of the parties’ contract for immediate display at any time, with highlights and underlines of the favourite portions.
-In addition to making the presentation interactive, it gives tremendous flexibility to the manner in which the case is presented.
-Put more simply, it allows the advocate to flick back and forth between various exhibits instantly and also pull up other exhibits in response to related questions from the tribunal.
-Utilisation of this technology allows the advocate the ability to present in a non-linear and on-demand fashion.
+A well-prepared consultant may save snapshots of each sub-paragraph of the parties’ contract for immediate display at any time, with highlights and underlining of the favourite portions.
+In addition to making the presentation interactive, it allows tremendous flexibility in the manner in which the case is presented.
+Put more simply, it enables the advocate to flick back and forth between various exhibits instantly and to pull up other exhibits in response to related questions from the tribunal.
+Use of this technology gives the advocate the ability to present in a non-linear and on-demand fashion.
 Additionally, it establishes better control and speed of the presentation, giving quick access to all documents.

-Trial presentation software applications are particularly helpful in the cross-examination context.
+Trial presentation software applications are particularly helpful for cross-examination.
 We all have seen or experienced the witness who cannot seem to find the exhibit within the paper bundles.
-Everyone waits around while the witness finds the correct bundle, the correct tab, turns to the correct page and then searches for the correct passage.
-By the time the passage is found, counsel must repeat the question again and the initial vigour of the question is usually lost.
-With the use of a presentation technology program, the passage the witness is unable to find in an efficient manner can be immediately pulled up on the screen for everyone in the hearing room to see.
-This ensures that all involved are indeed following the same, relevant document.
-This saves an incredible amount of time and maximises efficiency.
+Everyone waits while the witness finds the correct bundle, the correct tab, turns to the correct page and then searches for the correct passage.
+By the time the passage is found, counsel must repeat the question and its initial vigour is usually lost.
+With the use of a presentation program, the passage the witness is unable efficiently can be immediately pulled up on the screen for everyone in the hearing room to see.
+This ensures that all involved are following the same, relevant document.
+It also saves an incredible amount of time and maximises efficiency.

 Tips on presentation technology

-The hearing date is set and approaching, and the exhibit bundle is submitted, who is going to be the technology operator?
-In many cases, the answer is to either use a paralegal or associate.
-I discuss below the time and cost benefits of using a skilled technology operator rather than bogging down an associate with the task, but here I will discuss specific benefits to using a skilled operator, and tips for those who choose not to do so.
+The hearing date is set and approaching, and the exhibit bundle is submitted.
+Who is going to be the technology operator?
+In many cases, it will be either a paralegal or associate.
+There are benefits in time and cost in using a skilled technology operator rather than bogging down an associate with the task, but before discussing those, let’s look at the specific benefits of using an operator with the appropriate skills, and some tips for those who choose not to do so.

-A skilled technology operator has worked on hundreds, or even thousands, of hearings and will have the expertise to make your team shine.
-It is common in arbitrations for the technology operator to be viewed as neutral, to be utilised by all parties.
+A skilled technology operator will have worked on hundreds, or even thousands, of hearings and have the expertise to make your team shine.
+It is common in arbitrations for the technology operator to be viewed as neutral, to be used by all parties.
 During the hearing, data moves quickly and the assembly of the presentation database, by a skilled operator, is now measured in hours, not days.
-The presentation database evolves over the course of a hearing as items are added or modified.
+The presentation database evolves during the course of a hearing as items are added or modified.

-The database used for presentation is short and simple, it is a mechanism to tag exhibits – and other files – with simple identifiers for quick retrieval.
+The database used for presentation is short and simple; it is a mechanism to tag exhibits – and other files – with simple identifiers for quick retrieval.
 Although some choices must be made about what name to assign to each item (naming convention), it is common for any one exhibit to have two or three identifiers.
 For the numbered items, a consistent and well-factored naming convention will promote rapid retrieval.
 The documents and objects that do not have an exhibit number, such as moving papers, expert reports and transcripts from prior matters, require a thoughtful and internally consistent name.
-Ask yourself, ‘what will everyone call this item, and given zero notice, what would I type to retrieve it?’
-Bear in mind, a human can only remember so many exceptions and outliers, and that number tends to decrease when the hearing room audience is impatiently waiting for that outlier.
-Simple one, two or three letter abbreviations ought to suffice for most items.
+Ask yourself: ‘What will everyone call this item and, given no notice, what would I type to retrieve it?’
+Bear in mind that a human being can remember only so many exceptions and outliers, and that number tends to decrease when the hearing room audience is impatiently waiting for that outlier.
+Simple abbreviations of one, two or three letters ought to suffice for most items.

-The types of visuals that are most effective in an arbitral hearing largely depends on the presenter and his or her audience.
-Timelines, charts, graphs and document treatments are the most frequently used tools and are discussed in turn below.
+The types of visuals that are most effective in an arbitral hearing largely depend on the presenter and his or her audience.
+Timelines, charts, graphs and document treatments are the most frequently used tools and are discussed in turn.

 Timelines are used to graphically arrange the events of a case in a chronological order to reinforce the story.
-By the time the hearing stage arrives, there typically will have been new evidence that has emerged since the claimant’s last written submission.
+By the time the hearing has begun, typically new evidence will have emerged since the claimant’s last written submission.
 The timing or descriptions of some events may have changed between the initial pleading and the most recent pleading.
 A simple timeline will frame the entire opening presentation.
-This type of slide allows for separating the key issues in the case, linking the relevant documents to the key events and using the timeline as a roadmap throughout the presentation.
+This type of slide allows for separating the key issues in the case, linking the relevant documents to the key events and using the timeline as a road map throughout the presentation.

 One does not only need to consider the traditional ‘flag and post’ timeline.
-The timeline should be a visual displaying a complex story over a particular period.
+The timeline should be a visual displaying a complex story that covers a particular period.
 This can be done in several manners, depending on the message being conveyed.

 The practitioner’s perspective: Document treatments

 A well-designed chart can be an effective tool to distil complex issues into more simple components.
-Let us say an advocate is tasked with the responsibility of explaining to the tribunal the different steps in a manufacturing process.
-Charts can explain each step of the process clearly through visuals.
+Let’s say an advocate is tasked with the responsibility of explaining to the tribunal the different steps in a manufacturing process.
+Charts can explain each step clearly through visuals.
 What could possibly take pages of text to explain can be conveyed in a single glimpse of a well-designed flowchart.

 Talking about numbers is not only difficult, it can be tedious for the advocate and tribunal alike.
-Graphs bring the numbers to life.
-Graphs can be used to illustrate, for instance, the steps taken to arrive at a quantum calculation.
+Graphs bring the numbers to life, and can be used to illustrate, for instance, the steps taken to arrive at a quantum calculation.
 Counsel may speak about figures and percentages for as much time as allotted, but in all likelihood, the sum and substance will be lost if only words are used.
-Given the complexity and length of many expert reports, using images such as bar graphs and line graphs is the best way to convey data.
-Bar graphs and line graphs can be used to show data trends over a period of time, or to compare different groups of data in the same time period.
+Given the complexity and length of many expert reports, using images such as graphs is the best way to convey data.
+Bar graphs and line graphs can be used to show data trends over a period of time, or to compare different groups of data in a single period.
 Pie charts, on the other hand, are used to compare individual pieces of data to the whole.

 The practitioner’s perspective: The upside of tech

-The most common type of visual aid used in opening presentations is document treatments, where extracts from an important document are highlighted on screen, typically through the medium of PowerPoint.
+The most common form of visual aid used in opening presentations is document treatment, in which extracts from an important document are highlighted on screen, typically through the medium of PowerPoint.
 Using screenshots of important documents, with relevant passages highlighted for emphasis, is one way of showing instead of simply telling.
 These types of slides add authenticity to the argument and give a visual break to the tribunal.
-A typical setup for this type of slide is to show an image of the main document in the background, with an image of the relevant section in the foreground.
+A typical set-up for this type of slide is to show an image of the main document in the background, with an image of the relevant section in the foreground.
 These types of slides are often referred to as ‘call-outs’ or ‘blow-outs’.
-For example, if an advocate relies on a specific article of a contract to support their argument, they can create a slide to show that section that blows up the text to give the words of the clause prominence.
+For example, if an advocate relies on a specific article of a contract to support an argument, he or she can create a slide to show that section, enlarging the text to give the words of the clause prominence.

 Myth versus reality

-As noted above, arbitration practitioners appear to continue to harbour a number of misapprehensions or fears about visual aids and hearing-room technologies.
-The section below looks to dispel some of these misapprehensions.
+As noted above, arbitration practitioners appear to continue to harbour a number of misapprehensions or fears about visual aids and hearing room technologies.
+The aim of the next section is to dispel some of these misapprehensions.

-No one expects lawyers to wield graphic design or advanced information technology skills.
+No one expects lawyers to wield skills in graphic design or advanced information technology.
 Fortunately, many big law firms now have in-house graphic artists.
-Moreover, an entire industry has sprung up around courtroom and hearing-room technology.
-These companies work with the advocacy team throughout each stage of the arbitration – often reading through the pleadings in order to conceptualise themes and brainstorm ideas.
-If you’re not a visual thinker, consider that your arbitrator may well be, and is expecting to see them.
-Over three-quarters of surveyed arbitrators had personal preference to ‘always’ or ‘usually’ require the parties to provide opposing counsel a reasonable time to review demonstrative exhibits.
+Moreover, an entire industry has sprung up around courtroom and hearing room technology.
+These companies work with an advocacy team throughout each stage of the arbitration – often reading through the pleadings so as to conceptualise themes and brainstorm ideas.
+If you’re not a visual thinker, consider that your arbitrator may well be and is expecting to see them.
+More than three-quarters of surveyed arbitrators expressed a personal preference to ‘always’ or ‘usually’ require the parties to provide opposing counsel a reasonable time to review demonstrative exhibits.

 The practitioner’s perspective: Use consultants, not associates